 – Former Novartis Director of Rheumatology Marketing on biological companies taking advantage of biosimilar production and marketing | Expert Call

 “If I was working for a biosimilar company, firstly, they would need to understand that the insulin market is now flat because we are investing in a different type of products.
 Of course, if a biosimilar needs to penetrate, it needs to present itself with a strong scientific message and create reputational confidence among the physicians.
 Based on those types of behaviors from the biosimilar companies, I don’t see them as a threat right now.
 However, should they change their approach and way of working in terms of doing business, of being more scientific in their way of working and making sure that they have enough stock, then things could be different.”

 – Former Novo Nordisk Commercial Affairs Director on biosimilar integration into once-weekly insulin shots | Expert Call

 “In terms of relaxation, actually now, if you consider approval timeline, for example, U.S. versus Europe, U.S. almost meantime to get approval is around 1.3 years, whereas in Europe you have 210 days to get approval for a biosimilar.
-Of course, it depends on the type of molecule and the complexity involved, but the regulatory framework in E.U. is much more flexible, and industries are coping with the requirements.
+Of course, it depends on the type of molecule and the complexity involved, but the regulatory framework in the E.U. is much more flexible, and industries are coping with the requirements.
 I don’t see any further relaxation.
-Expect maybe new evaluations, new technologies rapidly coming.
+Expect new evaluations and technologies rapidly coming.
 Maybe further down the line, we see some changes in the guidance.”

 – Current Unit Head of Milpharm Limited on E.U. being a more flexible market for biosimilars than the U.S. | Expert Call